Council of the Realm (Spain): Composition

-The President of the Council of the Realm was the President of the Cortes Españolas, and was appointed by the Head of State from a list of three names presented by the Council of the Realm.
+The President of the Council of the Realm was the President of the Cortes, and was appointed by the Head of State from a list of three names presented by the Council of the Realm.

 Functions

 The function of the Council of the Realm was to provide the Head of State with a list of three names to elect a President of the Government from among them.
 Likewise, the Head of State needed the Council of the Realm to dissolve or extend the legislatures of the Cortes Españolas, dismiss the President of the Government, as well as many other functions.